 The rise in type 1 diabetes incidence is coincidental with the large-scale production and use of many industrial and agricultural chemicals.
 Like the rising incidence of type 1 diabetes, large-scale chemical production also began around the middle of the 20th century (Tanabe 2002).
-In 1975 about 60,000 chemicals were manufactured or processed in the U.S.; in 1997 there were over 75,000 (Endocrine Disruptor Screening and Testing Advisory Committee (1998) Final Report U.S. Environmental Protection Agency (EPA)).
-Chemical production increased during this time as well, and continues to rise (see figure B below).
+In 1975 about 60,000 chemicals were manufactured or processed in the U.S.; in 1997 there were over 75,000 (Endocrine Disruptor Screening and Testing Advisory Committee (1998) Final Report U.S. EPA).
+Chemical production increased during this time as well.